Someoneistakenisnot/Fitness-App/README.md

 # fitness

-This is a space for shitpost
+This is a flutter project for a fitness app.

 ## Getting Started